The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Recovering correlations between halo properties

-We use the algorithm we have developed, \hs, to create a model halo catalogue of halo properties in the LR simulation.
-Thus the low-resolution haloes have two sets of halo properties, one computed with the halo finder and the other using our algorithm, we compare these with high-resolution haloes computed with a halo finder.
+We used our algorithm, \hs, to create a catalogue of enhanced halo properties for the LR simulation.
+Thus, the LR haloes have two sets of halo properties, one computed with the halo finder (LR) and the other using our algorithm (LR$+$\hs); we compared them with HR halo properties computed with a halo finder (HR).
+Our method is applied independently in halo mass bins.
+In particular, we used the mass bins indicated in \autoref{tab:kstest}, namely nine logarithmically spaced bins ranging from $2 \times 10^{11} h^{-1}M_{\odot}$ to $3.2 \times 10^{14} h^{-1}M_{\odot}$.
+These correspond to 20 particles to 30000 particles is the LR simulation and 160 to 240000 particles in the HR simulation.

-In Figure~\ref{fig:bivariate-distribution}, in each panel, the bivariate distribution of a pair of halo properties is shown using the 20\%, 40\%, 68\% and 95\% confidence contours\footnote{These confidence intervals roughly correspond to 0.25$\sigma$, 0.5$\sigma$, 1$\sigma$ and 2$\sigma$ contours respectively for a 1-D Gaussian distribution}.
-The orange contours which show the high-resolution distribution can be distinctly distinguished from the blue contours which show the low-resolution distribution.
-In each case, the center of the LR contour drops in value compared to the HR contour for all the halo properties except those involving spin where there is rise in the value along the relevant axis, these numerical convergence trends can also be seen in the median relation at the lowest halo mass bin in Fig.~\ref{fig:prelimresult}.
-Further, the shape of the LR contours are also different -- more spherical and less tilted -- than the shape of the HR contours.
-Finally, the grey dashed lines in each panel shows the distribution of halo properties from \hs on the low-resolution haloes, we can see remarkable agreement with the contours of the high-resolution haloes.
-The non-Gaussian shapes are also recovered because of our method's final step of using a quantile transformer (see the goodness of fit in \autoref{sec:KS}).
+The bivariate distribution of a pair of halo properties, for haloes with $2\cdot 10^{11}<M_{200b}(M_{\odot}h^{-1})<10^{12}$, is shown using the 20\%, 40\%, 68\% and 95\% confidence contours\footnote{These confidence intervals roughly correspond to 0.25$\sigma$, 0.5$\sigma$, 1$\sigma,$ and 2$\sigma$ contours, respectively, for a 1D Gaussian distribution.} in Fig. \ref{fig:bivariate-distribution}.
+The HR distributions (orange contours Fig. \ref{fig:bivariate-distribution}) are clearly different from the LR ones (purple contours).
+The centre of the LR contours are below that for the HR halo properties, except for the spin.
+The same can be seen in the median relations at the lowest halo mass bin considered (see Fig. \ref{fig:prelimresult}).
+The shape of the LR contours are also different, more spherical and less tilted, than those for the HR haloes.
+As the halo mass increases, the LR distributions get closer to the HR ones (Fig. \ref{fig:bivariate-distribution-massbins}).
+This is expected, as the properties of massive enough haloes will be resolved also in the LR simulation.

-Figure~\ref{fig:bivariate-distribution-massbins} shows mass dependence of the bivariate distribution between concentration and spin, as the halo mass increases all three contours begin to overlap as expected.(More details in Appendix~ \ref{fig:massbin}).
-Although not shown here, we also obtain similar results for all other bivariate distributions with other halo properties.

-Figure ~\ref{fig:prelimresult} looks at the trend in the median value of the halo properties at any given halo mass.
-At high masses, there are no differences between the three different halo catalogues because all haloes are well resolved.
-At low masses, there are deviations in the median value of any halo property computed using the halo finder for the high resolution (orange line) and the low resolution (purple line).
-The predicted halo properties from \hs (dashed lines) on the low-resolution haloes has a better match with the high-resolution halo properties.